Note: The events in this article antedate the creation of this blog. This post is written at a later point in time than dated.

 OK, now what?

-We had done a bit of C++ in school but barely knew anything about building games.
-‘Unity’ stuck with us from the briefing and within a few minutes, we were already installing Unity while simultaneously watching tutorial videos.
-We decided to pair-program on Arpan’s new laptop.
-Mine was a junk box, back then.
-Most of the initial stuff was pretty intuitive and we were soon fiddling around with an ant sprite on screen, experimenting with friction, gravity and all sorts of Physics stuff that came out of the box.
+We had done a bit of C++ in school but knew absolutely nothing about building games.
+“Unity” stuck with us from the briefing, and within minutes we were installing it while simultaneously binging tutorial videos.
+We pair-programmed on Arpan’s new laptop (mine was a junk box back then).
+Most of the initial stuff was surprisingly intuitive, and we were soon fiddling around with an ant sprite on screen, experimenting with friction, gravity, and all sorts of physics goodness that came out of the box.

-It was 3 AM, and we decided to sleep and rendezvous at the morning 8:30 AM lecture.
-We couldn’t concentrate in class and spent the entire time going through tutorial videos and docs.
-We rushed back to the room and spent the entire day building our first level.
-We had baked up a quick, basic map on MS Paint.
-Soon, we were playing around with Box Colliders and other 2D Physics stuff, writing code in C#.
-By around midnight, Level 1 was ready, but it was quirky, almost unplayable.
-I had a date the next day and I needed a time out.
+By 3 AM, we decided to sleep and rendezvous at the 8:30 AM lecture.
+Needless to say, we couldn’t concentrate in class and spent the entire time watching tutorials and reading docs.
+We rushed back to the room and spent all day building our first level, starting with a quick map sketched in MS Paint.
+Soon we were playing with Box Colliders and other 2D physics, writing code in C#.
+By midnight, Level 1 was ready – quirky and almost unplayable, but it existed.
+I had a date the next day and needed a time out.

 lenovoposterAssistANTLevel1